State sues over Biden leasing moratorium

 Wednesday’s lawsuit was filed in the Federal District Court of Wyoming and claims the moratorium violates the National Environmental Policy Act, the Administrative Procedure Act, the Mineral Leasing Act and the Federal Land Policy Act.
 It asks the federal court to set aside Haaland’s decision to implement the leasing ban and that the Bureau of Land Management be allowed to resume its quarterly oil and gas lease sales.

-A scheduled first quarter sale for federal oil and gas leases in Wyoming has already been postponed because of the moratorium.
+A scheduled first quarter sale for federal oil and gas leases in Wyoming has already been postponed because of the pause.

 The governor “emphasized that the president’s de-facto ban on oil and gas leasing will not meet the climate goals on the administration, as production will simply shift to other countries with less stringent emissions standards,” according to the press release.